 Sydney Davis, Market Garden Program Manager; ext.
 14

 Sydney fell in love with vegetable gardening as a child and has never looked back.
 She sees her work at Urban Roots as an opportunity to build soil, community, and resilience, and loves to connect with youth through gardening.
 She learned to grow veggies in New York and California, and has a particular passion for rare seed varieties and low-impact farming methods.
 As the Market Garden Program Manager, she oversees multiple production sites, a 40-member CSA, our fall farmer’s market, and wholesale accounts.
 Sydney is pursuing her Master’s Degree in Education, and in her free time, she hangs with her pups at the dog park and admires her friends’ gardens

 Jaclyne Jandro, Market Garden Education Coordinator; ext.
 15

 Jaclyne comes to Urban Roots in 2016 after ten years working with youth in the public schools of St. Paul, five seasons working on organic vegetable farms (including Open Hands Farm, Loon Organics, and Gardens of Eagan), and many years of outdoor education at YMCA Camp Widjiwagan.
 She is thrilled to have a position that combines all these experiences.
 Jaclyne was most recently a biology teacher at Twin Cities Academy and cross-country ski coach at Highland Park.
 She brings with her experience writing curriculum, a joy of working with the students of St. Paul, and a love of healthy food and the outdoors.
 Jaclyne spends her free time with her three energetic sons, riding her bike, or exploring the outdoors however possible.

-Patsy Noble, Senior Program Director; ext.
+Patsy Noble, Director; ext.
 11

 David Woods, Conservation Program Manager; ext.
 16